 Check a script

-Inspect this script as a research workflow, not just as code.
+Inspect this script as a research workflow.
+Treat the code as one part of that workflow.
 Explain what each step does, identify assumptions, list possible failure points, and suggest validation checks.
 Do not change the analytical logic unless you explain why.

 Document AI assistance

 Help me draft a transparent methods note describing how AI/code tools supported my workflow.
-Include what the tool helped with, what I checked manually, what I did not delegate, and where scripts or prompts are stored.
+Include what the tool helped with, what I checked manually, what remained my responsibility, and where scripts or prompts are stored.
 Keep the wording factual and concise.

 Responsible Use Checklist